shakir85/homelab/terraform/modules/generic-helm/README.md

 <!-- BEGIN_TF_DOCS -->
-Generic module for deploying Helm charts.
+# Generic module for deploying Helm charts

 This documentation has two main sections: Values Injection Strategy and Usage.

 ## Value Injection Strategy
 This module supports two ways of injecting values into the Helm chart values and set\_values.
 The Terraform apply will not fail if you use only one of the value injection methods (values or set\_values).
 Both are optional and can be used independently or together.